villasv/VancouverAAACyclingBRouterProfile/README.md

 ### Build

-Until BRouter Web supports permalink/perennial profiles, we need to export the profile definition for users to import on their browsers:
+Until BRouter Web supports permalink/perennial profiles, we need to export the profile definition files for users to import on their browsers:

 ```bash
 poetry run python vancycling_brouter_profile/transpiler.py